Idowuilekura/sdp-quick-start/README.md

 - Sample data containing `users_details` and `transaction_details` (located in the `data` folder)
 - A working SDP Python pipeline example to help you get started (located in the `transformation` folder)
 - A Spark configuration file configured for Apache Iceberg
 - An SDP pipeline configuration file
+- A Docker file to build your custom and prepackaged SDP environment
 ## How to Run

 Follow these steps to get started: